vornne/pw_module_system/name_server/README.txt

 A simple name server for Warband servers running the Persistent World module.

-To install, you need a web server with PHP and MySQL installed; I use Linux and Apache (LAMP) so the instructions will be tailored to that.
+To install, you need a web server with PHP and the PDO extension set up with MySQL support; I use Linux and Apache (LAMP) so the instructions will be tailored to that.
 Lines starting with "$" represent commands to run in the shell prompt, and lines starting with "mysql>" represent queries to run in the mysql command line tool.

 First, copy the pwnameserver directory to your web server's document root;
 then edit private/config.php, setting the desired the host name, user name,